dbt-labs/docs.getdbt.com/website/docs/terms/grain.md

 hoverSnippet: Your data's grain is the combination of columns at which records in a table are unique.
 Ideally, this is captured in a single column and a unique primary key.
 ---

 Grain is the combination of columns at which records in a table are unique.
-Ideally, this is captured in a single column, a unique primary key, but even then, there is descriptive grain behind that unique id.
+Ideally, this is captured in a single column, a unique <Term id="primary-key" />, but even then, there is descriptive grain behind that unique id.
 Let’s look at some examples to better understand this concept.

 | user_id | address |
 | --- | --- |